 I decided to ride the aerial tramway down to Wasserauen and hike back to Seealpsee rather than return on the same trail by which I had just arrived.
 The only other passenger was an American from California.
 His wife was from Elyria, Ohio, and graduated from BGSU the same year as I did.
 The operator told us supplies for the high-altitude lodges were transported via the tramway.
 The buildings on the valley floor looked like Lego blocks.
 The ride down to them was quick and smooth.

 Past the lake and toward the end of the valley, I explored a high waterfall and found another tramway station among the small cottages and huts.
-Not an enclosed cabin, the gondola was instead a small open cage.
+The gondola was not an enclosed cabin, but instead a small open cage.
 I watched someone descend in it, as if riding in a shopping cart.

 Ringing in the exotic

 For two hours during the night, I listened as high winds howled and rattled the windows.
-Next morning, with a steady thirty miles-per-hour wind at my back, I walked down the mountain road to the train station.
-Bought a ticket at the machine, guessing at the German, and boarded the train for Urnäsch.
+Next morning, with a steady thirty mile-per-hour wind at my back, I walked down the mountain road to the train station.
+I bought a ticket at the machine, guessing at the German, and boarded the train for Urnäsch.
 There, I toured the Museum of Appenzeller Customs, a folk museum.

-Appenzell’s new year’s celebration Silvesterchläusen, as shown in the folk-customs video, is other-worldly.
-It is celebrated Carnival-style twice, on December 31 (Julian calendar) and January 13 (Gregorian calendar).
+Appenzell’s new year’s celebration, called Silvesterchläusen, is other-worldly.
+As shown in the museum’s folk-customs’ video, it is celebrated Carnival-style twice, on December 31 (Julian calendar) and January 13 (Gregorian calendar).